Cod with Raspberry Sauce

 - 1/8 teaspoon plus 1/2 teaspoon coarsely ground pepper, divided

 - Fresh minced mint leaves, optional

 - Preheat oven to 375°.
 Reserve 1/2 cup raspberries.
 In a small saucepan, combine water, brown sugar, vinegar and remaining raspberries; bring to a boil.
-Reduce heat; simmer, covered, 4-6 minutes or until sugar is dissolved and raspberries have broken down, stirring occasionally.
+Reduce heat; simmer, covered, until sugar is dissolved and raspberries have broken down, 4-6 minutes, stirring occasionally.
 Press raspberry mixture through a fine-mesh strainer into a bowl; discard seeds.
 Stir in 1/2 teaspoon salt and 1/8 teaspoon pepper; return to pan.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 2-3 minutes or until liquid is reduced to 1/2 cup.
+Reduce heat; simmer, uncovered, until liquid is reduced to 1/2 cup, 2-3 minutes.

 - In a small bowl, stir butter until smooth.
 Stir in remaining salt and pepper.
 Spread butter mixture over fillets.

-- In a large ovenproof skillet, heat oil over medium heat.
+- In a large cast-iron or other ovenproof skillet, heat oil over medium heat.
 Add fillets; cook 1-2 minutes on each side.
-Bake 6-8 minutes or until fish just begins to flake easily with a fork.
+Bake until fish just begins to flake easily with a fork, 6-8 minutes.
 Serve with sauce.
 Top with reserved raspberries and, if desired, mint.

 Nutrition Facts1 fillet with 2 tablespoons sauce: 363 calories, 20g fat (8g saturated fat), 95mg cholesterol, 776mg sodium, 19g carbohydrate (11g sugars, 2g fiber), 28g protein.

 Originally published as Cod with Raspberry Sauce in Holiday & Celebrations Cookbook 2015